-“[Lash extensions] are carefully applied one at a time (typically 80-140 per eye) using a specially-formulated, semi-permanent glue that will not irritate or damage the natural lash,” says Richardson.
+“[Lash extensions] are carefully applied one at a time (typically 80-140 per eye) using a specially formulated, semi-permanent glue that will not irritate or damage the natural lash,” Richardson says.
 “The lash is only applied to an existing lash, not to the skin.”
 While the exact process varies from salon to salon, here’s what you can expect:

 - Evaluation: “Prior to application, the technician should go through all the risks and benefits of having eyelash extensions before applying them, and also ask about any conditions you may have that would make eyelash extensions unsuitable for you,” Richardson says.
 They'll also ask you to remove your contacts if you wear them.

-- Decide on Extension Length and Curl Strength: Your lash artist should start the process by asking you what kind of look you’re going for, whether that be more glamorous or more natural.
+- Decide on extension length and curl strength: Your lash artist should start the process by asking you what kind of look you’re going for, whether that's more glamorous or more natural.
 Based on your desired look, you’ll choose an ideal length and curl strength for the extensions.
-Keep in mind that your artist may decide to use up to 3-4 different extension lengths, concentrating longer extensions on the outer corners and shorter extensions on the inner eyes.
+Keep in mind that your artist may decide to use up to three to four different extension lengths, concentrating on longer extensions on the outer corners and shorter extensions on the inner eyes.

-- Cleansing the Eye Area: Your lash artist will have you lay down and ensure that you are in a comfortable position.
-Then, they will cleanse the area to remove any makeup, oil, and germs from the area.
+- Cleansing the eye area: Your lash artist will have you lie down and ensure that you're in a comfortable position.
+Then, they'll cleanse the area to remove any makeup, oil, and germs from the area.
 It’s helpful to your artist if you arrive makeup-free to your appointment.

-- Applying the Tape and Eye Gels: Your eyes are closed for the duration of the process, which typically takes 1-2 hours, depending on the number of extensions you’re lash artist is applying.
-To prep for the actual application, you lash artist will apply an under-eye gel to your lower lash line to keep your lower lashes out of the way and provide a contrasted background to work against (it’s easier to see your lashes against a crisp white background).
+- Applying the tape and eye gels: Your eyes are closed for the duration of the process, which typically takes one to two hours, depending on the number of extensions your lash artist is applying.
+To prep for the actual application, your lash artist will apply an under-eye gel to your lower lash line to keep your lower lashes out of the way and provide a contrasting background to work against (it’s easier to see your lashes against a crisp white background).
 Then, the eye gels will be secured with medical-grade tape on both sides of the eye (this tape doesn’t touch your lashes, and it doesn’t hurt once it’s removed later).

 - Application: Using tweezers, your lash artist will dip the end of each extension in the lash glue and then apply it to your individual lash.
 In most cases, one eyelash extension is applied per natural lash, however, more voluminous looks can require multiple extensions per individual natural lash.
 The application isn’t painful, although you may feel anxious having tweezers operate so close to your eyes while they’re closed.